lukrycyfa/warehouse-reservations-canister/README.md

 $ dfx identity use [OPTIONS] <IDENTITY>
 ```

-* Navigate into the canister cloned repository
+* Navigate into the canister cloned repository and issue the deploy command

 ```bash
 $ cd warehouse-reservations-canister